The Dawn of Everything

 This book suffers from two things in terms of its writing and structure.
 First, there's Graeber's desire to compress as much information into one space as humanly possible, even to the detriment of his own argument and the discussion he wants to push people to have.
 The second is that it seems, if I'm reading into both authors' writing styles correctly, Wengrow's desire to flesh out those concepts with more detail to further support them.
 (I say that because I've checked a few of his articles, and he has a tendency to develop even more focused detail than Graeber.)

 I could be wrong about who was doing what, but regardless?
-The end result is a book that is a slog to get through and frequently leaves me forgetting half of what I've read, going back to skim it and remind myself about what they were discussing, and then trying to …
+The end result is a book that is a slog to get through and frequently leaves me forgetting half of what I've read, going back to skim it and remind myself about what they were discussing, and then trying …

 Review of 'The Dawn of Everything' on 'Storygraph'